Early Modern English Bible translations: King James Version

-The King James Version (KJV), or Authorized Version is an English translation of the Holy Bible, commissioned for the Church of England at the behest of James I of England.
-First published in 1611, it has had a profound impact not only on most English translations that have followed it, but also on English literature as a whole.
+The King James Version (KJV), or Authorized Version is an English translation of the Holy Bible, commissioned for the Church of England at the behest of King James I. First published in 1611, it has had a profound impact not only on most English translations that have followed it, but also on English literature as a whole.

 The King James Version was first published in 1611 as a complete Bible (Herbert #309) and a New Testament (Herbert #310).
-Translated by 47 translators using the widest range of source texts, it became known as the "Authorized Version" in England and is the most widely used of the Early Modern English Bible translations.
+Translated by 47 translators using the widest range of source texts, it became known as the "Authorised Version" in England and is the most widely used of the Early Modern English Bible translations.
 Its use has continued in some traditions up to the present.
 Even though modern scholarship continues to claim problems with some of the translation, it is widely admired for its style and use of language.

 The edition of the King James Bible found in modern printings is not that of the 1611 edition, but rather an edition extensively modernised in 1769 (to the standards of the mid-18th Century) by Benjamin Blayney for the Oxford University Press.

 A sample of the King James – as updated by Blayney – shows the similarity to modern English:

 Our Father which art in heaven, Hallowed be thy name.
 Thy kingdom come.
 Thy will be done in earth, as it is in heaven.
 Give us this day our daily bread.
 And forgive us our debts, as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
 Amen.